svei00/react-portfolio/notes.md

     it cleanly, so no local action needed.
 Vercel dashboard still needs Project Settings → Build & Development → Node.js Version set to 24.x — that's a dashboard action only Svei can do.
+30. Contact page privacy fix (S4) + EmailJS/Leaflet cleanup (S7, S8):
+    replaced the exact home-coordinate map marker `[34.13950, -117.30796]` (zoom 15, popup "Iván lives here!!") with San Bernardino's public city-center coordinates `[34.1083, -117.2898]` at city-level zoom 11 and a neutral "San Bernardino, CA" popup; dropped the zip code from the on-page address text (now city-level only, no street/zip).
+Removed the duplicate EmailJS CDN `<script>` + the malformed `emailjs.init` call from `public/index.html` (npm's `@emailjs/browser`, already used in Contact/index.js, is now the only EmailJS load).
+Removed the Leaflet 1.7.1 CDN stylesheet from `public/index.html` and imported `leaflet/dist/leaflet.css` from the npm package (now 1.9.3, matching installed `leaflet`/`react-leaflet`) directly in Contact/index.js.
+    Fixed two typos encountered in the same file while editing (`descriprion` -> `description` meta attribute, `United Stetes` -> `United States`) — the rest of the typo sweep (Sidebar's four `_blnak` instances, etc.) is still a separate pending step. `npm run build` verified clean; CSS bundle grew ~6KB since Leaflet's CSS is now bundled instead of loaded externally, which is expected and desired (fewer external requests).